-sharing in polarized societies could be achieved in a more subtle and more flexible manner via the design of appropriate voting rules.
+flexible manner via the design of appropriate voting rules.

 The Storable Votes mechanism (henceforth SV) does just that: it allows the minority to prevail occasionally and yet is anonymous and treats everyone identically (Casella, 2005).
 In a setting with a finite number of binary issues, the SV mechanism grants a fixed number of total votes to each voter with the freedom to divide them as wished over the different issues, knowing that each issue will be decided by simple majority.
 SV can apply to direct democracy in large electorates, or to smaller groups, possibly legislatures or committees formed by voters' representatives, as in the model we study in this paper.
-In fact, our arguments apply to virtually any divided group: for instance, SV could be used by the board of directors of a company.

-Although easy to describe, SV poses a challenging strategic problem: how should a voter best divide her votes over the different issues?
-Note a central ingredient of the strategic environment: the hide-and-seek nature of the game between majority and minority voters.
+Although easy to describe, SV poses a challenging strategic problem: how should the votes best be divided?
+We study the SV mechanism in a committee divided in two groups: a systematic minority and the remaining majority.
+The model highlights a central ingredient of the strategic environment: the hide-and-seek nature of the game between majority and minority voters.
 If the majority spreads its votes evenly, then the minority can win some issues by concentrating its votes on them, but if the majority knows in advance which issues the minority is targeting, then the majority can win those too.